 For royal grandeur, the 36-acre gardens of Government House, residence of the Lieutenant Governor of British Columbia, are open to the public.
 You can wander through cottage gardens, a winter garden and Garry oak meadows.

-2. Beacon Hill Park
+2. Spend Time in Beacon Hill Park

 Urban green spaces provide natural beauty and recreation, like Beacon Hill Park’s 75 hectares of gardens, woodlands and walking trails perfect for picnicking and cycling.